 Accrediting Council on Education in Journalism and Mass Communication.
-Drake is among 117 accredited programs worldwide.
-To win accreditation, schools meet nine standards, which address such issues as class size and diversity within the faculty and curriculum.
+Drake is among 115 accredited programs worldwide.
+To earn accreditation, schools meet nine standards, which address such issues as class size and diversity within the faculty and curriculum.
 Accreditation reviews occur every six years.
 Drake’s program has been continuously accredited, most recently in 2011.

-Approximately 99% of recent SJMC graduates are working in jobs within their fields, other professional jobs of their choice or graduate school.
+For the class of 2014, 100% of SJMC graduates reported working in jobs within their fields, other professional jobs of their choice or graduate school.

 Entering first-year-students must meet Drake University’s admission requirements.